Wide Seated Fold II Pose

 Upavishta Konasana B

-Please feel free to download the “Wide Seated Fold II Pose” (Upavishta Konasana B), and give to your students as a handout.
+Please feel free to download the “Wide Seated Fold II Pose” (Upavishta Konasana B), and give it to your students as a handout.
 It’s just one of 200+ yoga class handouts in my Yoga Class Handouts Kit.

 Right Click To Download My Yoga Card For Free